ray-project/ray/doc/source/cluster/kubernetes/getting-started/rayjob-quick-start.md

 ## Step 2: Install the KubeRay operator

-Follow [this document](kuberay-operator-deploy) to install the latest stable KubeRay operator by Helm repository.
+Follow the [RayCluster Quickstart](kuberay-operator-deploy) to install the latest stable KubeRay operator by Helm repository.

 ## Step 3: Install a RayJob